StanfordCBCL/StenosisTool/README.md

 ```
 -n <name_for_sim> # a label for the simulation
 -c                # whether to save results as a csv file (recommended)
--b                # whether to convert the c output to the old python output (recommended)
+-b                # whether to convert the c output to the old python output
 --l               # flag to only output last cycle
 --m               # flag to only output mean values
 -v                # whether to output a plot of the last 3 cycles to ensure convergence and verify other features